josefadamcik/josefadamcik.cz/_posts/2019-11-02-esp8266-based-room-conditions-monitor-part-1.md

 image: /images/roommonitor/IMG_20191027_142443.jpg
 ---

 When I built my [Freeform ESP8266 OLED MQTT client][roommonitorclient] and wrote about it I mentioned I have one long-running project which captures the data I wanted to display on the device.
 I call it Room Monitor and it is nothing special - a bunch of sensors connected to ESP8266 and powered with battery.
-I am going to briefly sum-up its hardware and software development in following two articles.
+I am going to briefly sum&#8209;up its hardware and software development in following two articles.
 This one is going to cover prototyping and the next one the current (and semi-finished) PCB version.

 {% responsive_image path: images/roommonitor/IMG_20191027_142443.jpg alt: "RoomMonitor - prototypes and the PCB version " %}